Government misses teacher recruitment target by almost a third

 Recruitment figures have also dropped since last year, with 28,991 new entrants to initial teacher training (ITT) compared with 36,159 in 2021-22.

-The fall of 20% has been described as a “disaster” for children by the National Education Union.
+The fall – of 20% – has been described as a “disaster” for children by the National Education Union (NEU).

+The Association of School and College Leaders (ASCL) labelled it a “new low” following previous years of the department missing similar targets.

 The figures show that just 59% of the overall target for secondary subject trainees was reached this year, down from 79% in 2021-22, when the target was also missed.